 We miss nearly everything about the carefree 1980s, but we miss ’80s food the most.
-While kids today are snacking on seaweed and organic berries, ’80s kids were chugging Cheez Balls and Nerds candy by the fistful.
+While kids today are snacking on seaweed and organic berries, ’80s kids were chugging Crystal Light and Nerds candy by the fistful.
 Scroll on to feast your eyes on our favorite popular food in the ’80s––but be warned, hunger pangs and strong nostalgic cravings are ahead.

 There was no shortage of sugary drinks in the 80's but none so exciting as Hi-C's repackage of their Citrus Cooler into Ecto Cooler.
 You could watch your fave episodes of The Real Ghostbusters and sip the drink in all its glory.